-This option is only available for projects with no building archetype defined, or projects pursuing Tier 1 on or before December 31, 2019, per Section 1.3.2.
-The energy savings percentage must be calculated based on the total energy saved, not the total energy costs.
+\\This option is only available for projects with no building archetype defined.
+The energy savings percentage must be calculated based on the total energy saved, not the total energy costs. \\

 Some variations in modelling from the OBC SB-10 requirements have been approved by the EED for the purposes of TGS compliance.
 This section of the guideline addresses these changes.